fikayo-sanni/ductape-docs/docs/paystack.md

 ### 5. **Create the Paystack Integration**

-Create a file called `payments.ts` in the `src/apps` folder and add:
+Create a file called `paystack.ts` in the `src/apps` folder and add:

 ```typescript
 import ductape from "./ductape";